Distributed Learning of Finite Gaussian Mixtures: Experiments

+When the two clustering methods completely agree with each other, \text{ARI} takes the value 1.
+Values close to 1 indicate a high degree of agreement.

+\item \textbf{Log-likelihood} (LL).
+We also evaluate the log-likelihood function at the estimated mixing distribution $\hat{G}$ based on the full generated dataset.
+For the ease of presentation, we present the value of the log-likelihood per observation. \end{enumerate}

 The split-and-conquer approach may also reduce the computational time by performing local inference on multiple machines.
 We therefore also report the computational times of all the methods.
 The computational times of the split-and-conquer approaches are defined to be the sum of the time for the local estimates and that for the aggregated estimator.
 Since the local estimates can be computed in parallel, we record the longest local machine time as the time for the local estimates.
+The computational time for the coreset is the time for constructing the coreset and the time for fitting the mixture on the central machine, we ignore the time for transmitting the dataset from local machine to central machine.